yingding/angular2Tutorial/README.md

 # 5. Angular2 Dependency Injection
 In software engineering, dependency injection is a software design pattern that implements inversion of control for resolving dependencies.
 A dependency is an object that can be used (a service).
 An injection is the passing of a dependency to a dependent object (a client) that would use it.

+# 6. Angular2 Modules
+Modules are executed within their own scope, not in the global scope; this means that variables, functions, classes, etc. declared in a module are not visible outside the module unless they are explicitly exported using one of the export forms.
+Conversely, to consume a variable, function, class, interface, etc. exported from a different module, it has to be imported using one of the import forms.

+Modules are declarative; the relationships between modules are specified in terms of imports and exports at the file level.

+Modules import one another using a module loader.
+At runtime the module loader is responsible for locating and executing all dependencies of a module before executing it.
+Well-known modules loaders used in JavaScript are the CommonJS module loader for Node.js and require.js for Web applications.

+## Import Module
+* Import all members from a file as a specific variable name `import * as YourModuleIdentifier from 'path/module'`, the ModuleIdentifier can be different as the module name.

+ # 7. TypeScript Definition Files
+ * Use --declaration option of TypeScript compiler to generate a d.ts file for the compiled javascript file.

+ ## Using typings tool
+ <pre><code>
+ typings search jasmine
+ typings install jasmine --save
+ </code></pre>